juliosantosjob/Estrela-Funcional-Tests-Cypress/README.md

 ## Project Estrela-Funcional-Tests-Cypress

-E2e automation project based on the Cypress framework, the project was developed thinking about hiding sensitive data using the secrets of github actions, and the test execution report I used the allure report, click [here](https://juliosantosjob.github.io/Web-Functional-Tests-Cy) to see the result of the last execution.
+E2e automation project based on the Cypress framework

 ### Dependencies for project installation and execution.